martingrgv/Betting-Demo/README.md

 Docker (for containerized run)

 ### Running Locally
-1. If running SQL Server locally change connection string in `appsettings.json` <br />
-1.1 You can also use the SQL Server container by running `docker-compose up -d`
-2. Run the command in terminal or start the app from IDE:
+2. Run the application in terminal or start the app from IDE:
 ```
 cd src/Betting.Game
 dotnet run